Phlebodium 'Blue Fern'

 Watering Phlebodium 'Blue Fern'

-Phlebodium 'Blue Fern' likes regular watering, but not soggy soil.
-Water the plant about once a week, depending on the room temperature and humidity.
-Allow the top layer of soil to dry slightly between waterings to prevent root rot.
-During warm, dry spells, you can increase the humidity with a plant mister .
+Phlebodium 'Blue Fern' prefers slightly moist, but not soaked, substrate.
+Water moderately about once a week, depending on the room temperature and humidity.
+Allow the top layer of potting soil to dry slightly before watering again to prevent root rot.
+If desired, use our 1.5L elho watering can for even watering.

 Is Phlebodium 'Blue Fern' poisonous?